kinyo666/VolvoPenta_ESP32/README.md

 > - Replace the 1-wire addresses with those of your DS18B20 sensors in the source code
 > - Check that the pin number matches with your physical setup
 > - Global constants with the _NB suffix are used to define the number of elements in each array, change them carefully to suit your needs (e.g 1 or 2 engines)
+> - Values MUST be calibrated before using at sea

 4. Build the firmware and upload it to your ESP32 :
 - Visual Studio > Terminal > Run Build Task PlatformIO: Build (or use the checkmark icon at the bottom)